zazuko/clownface-io/README.md

 This library is based on http://zazuko.github.io/clownface/ and bring all batteries necessary to start accesing and (soon) writing of RDF.

 # What does it include already?
 * Standard set of libraries shipped with it.
+A opiniated sane set of standard configurations.
 * Parsers included in [RDF/JS formats common](https://github.com/rdfjs-base/formats-common).
 * RDF accessable through HTTP and file interfaces.
 * Can be used without any knowledge about streams, and the underlying stream based libraries.